gitopia/gitopia-storage/readme.md

 > [!WARNING]
 > Make sure to sync your ipfs cluster with other active providers before registering your provider.
 You'll start receiving challenges after registration.

+> [!IMPORTANT]
+> In addition to the stake requirement, your Gitopia account must maintain a minimum balance of **100 LORE** to perform storage operations.
+The storage provider will check this balance on startup and reject operations if insufficient funds are available.

 1.  **Import your key:** The container automatically imports the key from the `GITOPIA_OPERATOR_MNEMONIC` in your `.env` file on startup.

 2.  **Register the Provider:**